 Supporting Health Equity

 Everyone has a role in prevention, and all communities deserve to have access to prevention services.
 The reality, however, is that communities with wealth are more likely to have prevention services for their families, and those communities with the least assets are most likely to not have those resources and investments in the health of their families.
-This creates a negative cycle and drives inequitable health outcomes that dramatically impact the communities of Black, Indigenous, and People of Color.

 Policies and practices in prevention must address disparities in behavioral health.
 Lawmakers, communities, families, preventionists, and others have to pitch in to address the vast inequities that exist.